Education In Conflict Zones: Advancing Technology For Learning In Chad

+(MENAFN- Newsfile Corp) Education in Conflict Zones: Advancing Technology for Learning in Chad

-(MENAFN- Media OutReach Newswire) N'DJAMENA, CHAD - Media OutReach Newswire - 13 December 2023 - Amid an escalating refugee crisis and the strain it imposes on Chad's education system, the research initiative led by War Child and funded by GPE KIX, explores the expansion of technology for education, notably the Can't Wait to Learn program.
+N'Djamena, Chad--(Newsfile Corp. - December 13, 2023) - Amid an escalating refugee crisis and the strain it imposes on Chad's education system, the research initiative led by War Child and funded by GPE KIX, explores the expansion of technology for education, notably the Can't Wait to Learn program.
 The initiative's aim is to improve and ensure continuity of children's learning for displaced children in conflict affected regions through engaging technology.

 Despite its own social and economic challenges, which include poverty, malnutrition and food insecurity, the government of Chad provides shelter and asylum to 1.3 million forcibly displaced persons including 1,025,640 refugees from Sudan, Central African Republic, Cameroon and Nigeria.
 The UN predicts that due to the conflict that erupted in Sudan on April 15, 2023, there will be an influx of 600,000 new Sudanese refugees in Chad by the end of 2023.
 This burgeoning refugee crisis compounds the strain on Chad's already underfunded education system.